 Putting your details on the side of your van may cost a bit and be a hassle, but try to find a large and successful trade company that doesn't do this.
 That means it works.

 Putting a board up at a property where you are doing some significant work makes sense too.
 Boards with your company name and contact details aren't expensive.

-Making sure that your clients remember you and new prospects hear about you isn't rocket science; it's mostly common sense.
+Making sure your clients remember you and new prospects hear about you isn't rocket science; it's mostly common sense.